DBPgz/ParameterizedTestObject/README.md

 All you need to know is written in the Test Case code.
 Please read the source at
 - https://github.com/kazurayam/UsingParameterizedTestObjectOnTheFly/blob/master/Scripts/TC1/Script1529021746181.groovy

+I was surprised to find how easily I could create a test case without using the Object Repository (and Spy Web) at all.

 ## Thanks